geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/proposals-2026.md

 ## Customer Evaluation Phase

 In 2026, we need to improve the percentage of customers who, having downloaded the app, successfully make it through the onboarding and exploration phases and ultimately pay for the app for the first time.
 This requires evolving new users into experienced users who obtain value from the app.
-In 2026, we will:
+In 2026, we plan to:

 *Implement "high-touch" support during evaluation.* In addition to the Getting Started emails, we could consider sending personalized emails to customers during the evaluation phase to ensure that they are not encountering roadblocks, and using secondary measures to make these emails more effective.
 For example, we might send an email saying something like: "We notice you haven't created a garden yet.
 Can we help you learn how to do that?
 Is there a reason you've delayed?"